br1ansho3/Info201-Final_Project/README.md

 1. How will you be reading in your data (i.e., are you using an API, or is it a static .csv/.json file)?

-    We are using APIs.
-We are deciding to use a Recipe API and also a Nutrition Fact API.
+    Our product will be in the Shiny form.
+We are using a API for the recipes on Spoonacular and also a nutrition fact API from the USDA.

 2. What types of data-wrangling (reshaping, reformatting, etc.) will you need to do to your data?